pachev/multi-pong/Readme.md

 Since the game uses TCP/UDP sockets, the `game_server.py` file needs to be ran first.
 This is done with the following command:

 ```
-$ python3 game_server.py
+$ python3 game_server.py [--host] host [--port] port
 ```
 This starts a server that can now listen and server multiple clients wanting to play the game.
-The host and port are configured in `data/constants.py`.
+The host and port are configured in `data/constants.py` as localhost:2115.
+Howvever, running gameserver the arguments `--host` and/or `--port` allows you set the port and the host during startup.

 ## Playing

 If you just want to play the game, the `game_server.py` file is actually already running on host `pachevjoseph.com`.
-So, to start playing, all you have to do is run the following command after changing the host:
+So, to start playing, all you have to do is run the following command and enter the right host in the menu screen:

 ```
 $ python3 PingPong.py